 FINAL WORD: It’s easier than ever to meet people, but it requires effort.
 The results will be worth your time.
 Don’t lament that you’re not connected.
 Do something about it!

-Join the Cultivate Collectors class to focus on nurturing and expanding your contact list.
-It starts June 23.
+Enroll in Art Biz Bootcamp to focus on nurturing and expanding your contact list.